Montparnasse derailment: Popular culture

 The Lévy and Sons photograph is now in the public domain and was used as the cover page in the book An Introduction to Error Analysis by John Taylor.
 It is also on the cover of On This Day in History Sh!t Went Down by James Fell.
 The photograph is featured on the album covers for Lean into It by American rock band Mr. Big and Scrabbling at the Lock by Dutch rock band The Ex with Tom Cora, both first released in 1991, and the 2019 album Warranty Void If Removed by French recording artist Dial-up Jeremy.

 The incident is featured during a dream sequence in the 2007 novel The Invention of Hugo Cabret and its 2011 film adaptation, Hugo.
 It is depicted in the comic book series The Extraordinary Adventures of Adèle Blanc-Sec, in the 1978 fourth album Momies en folie.

 The incident was the basis for the 2025 novel The Paris Express: A Novel by Emma Donoghue.

-A train crash with a similar chain of events occurs in the 1998 (season five) episode of Thomas & Friends called "A Better View for Gordon", in which Gordon the Big Engine crashed through a new station due to faulty brakes.
+A train crash with a similar chain of events occurs in a 1998 (fifth series) episode of Thomas the Tank Engine & Friends called "A Better View for Gordon", in which Gordon the Big Engine crashed through a new station due to faulty brakes.